nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The `INDEX` refers to the index number shown in the displayed event list.
 * The `INDEX` must be **a positive integer** 1, 2, 3, …, and it must be within the range of the event list index.
 * The mailing list is saved as a CSV file at the following location: `[JAR file location]/data/EVENT_TITLE.csv`.
 The CSV file has 2 columns:
-  `Name` and `Email`, representing the name and email for a person in the event.
+  `Name` and `Email`, representing the name and email for every person in the event.

 Example:
 * `mailEvent 2` creates mailing list as a CSV file, the name of the csv file is the same as the title of 2nd event